The Ultimate Travel Guide to Batanes, Philippines

 Activities in Sabtang Island:

 While in Chavayan, it would be nice to contribute to the local economy and buy the famous traditional headgear for women called Vakul from the local women’s cooperative which produce the item.
-A group of local women gather daily in the shop, to produce the Vakul worth around P500 pesos.
+Local women gather daily to make the Vakul worth around P500 pesos.

 - Sabtang Town